sebastianchristopher/Java8OCANotes/README.md

 	int 4; // DOES NOT COMPILE -> not assigned a value
 }
 ```
+* **(static) interface variables - child classes directly inherit interface variables so are available to call without a reference to the interface**
+* **static interface methods - child classes do not inherit interface methods so they can only be called with a reference to the name of the interface**
 ### Default Interface Methods
 * Java 8 introduced the `default` method to interfaces
 * marked `default`, it has a method body unlike regular interface methods which are assumed abstract and have no implementation